Alan4247748/friendly-potato/docs/Tech Writing/Bot Nets.md

 ![Swarm of Bots](/img/bot.png)

-## Building BOT NETS

- How I would build a bot net.

-Combine the concepts of fast flux, IoT networks, and Wi-Fi routers.
+If I built a bot net, I would combine the concepts of fast flux, IoT networks, and Wi-Fi routers.

 ## Fast Flux Networks

-Yes, a fast flux network can be combined with P2P (peer-to-peer) architecture.
-Let's first understand each concept briefly:

-**Fast Flux**

 Is a DNS technique used by botnets to hide phishing and malware delivery sites behind an ever-changing network of compromised hosts acting as proxies.
 It involves rapidly changing the DNS records (like A or MX records) to point to a different set of IP addresses at frequent intervals.
 This can make it difficult for law enforcement and security professionals to locate the rogue servers behind these changing IP addresses.